braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 1.  **The Atomic Unit (Clause A):** The definition establishes the Directed 3-Cycle as the **Geometric Quantum**, deriving its necessity from the failure of shorter loops (1-cycles and 2-cycles) to preserve the causal logic of time.
 2.  **The Sparsity Constraint (Clause B):** The **Principle of Unique Causality (PUC)** is introduced as a hard filter.
 It forbids redundant connections, ensuring that the local metric does not collapse into a "small world" network where distance loses meaning.
 3.  **The Lyapunov Function (Definition 2.3.4):** The **Lexicographic Potential** is defined to quantify the distance from the ideal state.
-It orders graph states by topological complexity, providing the rigorous metric required to prove that dynamical rules drive the system toward the simplicial limit.
+It orders graph states by topological complexity, providing the metric required to prove that dynamical rules drive the system toward the simplicial limit.
 :::

 ### 2.3.2 Definition: The Geometric Quantum {#2.3.2}